Revolution (cycling series): Feature and exclusive races

-A rematch took place at Revolution 22, with the race extended to four laps with a standing start on this occasion.
+A rematch took place at Revolution 22 (2008), with the race extended to four laps with a standing start on this occasion.
 Matthew Crampton joined the sprint squad and Rob Hayles joined the endurance squad.
-The fast start of Jamie Staff allowed the sprint squad to take revenge and level the series.
-It is expected that this unique challenge event may return at future events.
+The fast start of Jamie Staff allowed the sprint squad to level the series.

 Other special events have included the Geoff Thomas Charity Challenge Race at Revolution 20.
-This involved Geoff captaining a team of riders against England Rugby World Cup winning Captain, now England coach, the 6 ft 7 inches tall Martin Johnson.
-This was a 5 lap team sprint style challenge race, with each team including star riders like Chris Hoy, Victoria Pendleton, Arnaud Tournant and Peter Schep.
+This involved Thomas captaining a team of riders against a team led by Rugby World Cup-winning captain Martin Johnson.
+This was a 5-lap team sprint-style challenge race, with each team including star riders like Chris Hoy, Victoria Pendleton, Arnaud Tournant and Peter Schep.
 The teams were drawn at the start of the evening, equally sharing out the riders.
 Team Thomas won by 0.1 seconds and raised a good sum of money for the Geoff Thomas Charity Foundation.

 Women's omnium

 The second round of the 2012–2013 Revolution series (round 38 in Manchester) included a women's omnium event.
-The Dutch Marianne Vos won, including the elimination race, this omnium event ahead of the British Lizzie Armitstead.
-Ellen van Dijk from the Netherlands won the points race, Katie Colclough the scratch race and the British team the team pursuit.
+Dutch cyclist Marianne Vos won, including the elimination race, this omnium event ahead of British rider Lizzie Armitstead.
+Ellen van Dijk of the Netherlands won the points race, Katie Colclough the scratch race and the British team the team pursuit.

 Future Stars series

-Alongside the senior racing, the Future Stars competition also runs at each Revolution event.
-This series involves young riders, usually 14- to 16-year-olds and provides them to race in front of big crowds from an early age.
-They are put through a number of sprint and endurance races.
-Points are scored in each race and count towards the overall leader board.
-The winner is crowned at the end of the four meeting series.
+Alongside the senior racing, the Future Stars competition also ran at each Revolution event.
+This series involved young riders, usually 14- to 16-year-olds and provided them with the opportunity to race in front of big crowds from an early age.
+They competed in a number of sprint and endurance races.
+Points were scored in each race and counted towards the overall leader board.
+The winner was crowned at the end of each series.

-Some youngsters of these series became later elite athletes.
-Including Jason Kenny, who by the age of 24 already three gold Olympic medals and one silver.
-Another multiple Olympic Champion is Laura Trott, who won two gold medals at London 2012 at the age of 20 years.
-Other Olympic medalists include Steven Burke (one gold and one bronze), Peter Kennaugh (one gold), Dani King (one gold) and Lizzie Armitstead (one silver).
-The London 2012 Olympic squad included a large numbers of riders to have come through the series.
+Some participants in the Future Stars series later went on to become elite athletes who saw significant success early in their professional careers.
+These include Jason Kenny (7-time Olympic and 3-time World Champion), Laura Kenny (5-time Olympic and 7-time World Champion), Steven Burke (2-time Olympic and 1-time World Champion), Peter Kennaugh (1-time Olympic and 1-time World Champion), Dani Rowe (1-time Olympic and 3-time World Champion) and Lizzie Deignan (1-time World Champion and Olympic medallist).
+The London 2012 Olympic squad included a large number of riders to have come through the series.